 In the same wok, add all your veggies (only the white part of green onions) along with ginger and garlic and cook till they are slightly softened.
 You want some crunch.
 Add in the shrimp along with prepared Hunan sauce and mix everything well.

 Cook for a few more minutes and DONE.

-Treat yourself to a big pile of Hunan style shrimp over a bowlful of your favorite rice.
+Treat yourself to a big pile of Hunan style shrimp over a bowlful of your favorite rice, of keep the fiery theme going and serve them with our Spicy Noodles.
 Grab those chopsticks and savor the flavors.

 Swap the protein.
 Try Hunan chicken or Hunan beef.
 Equally delicious.

 Any other veggies?
 Sure, any kind can work.
 Try broccoli, zucchini, mushrooms, baby corn or snow peas.
 All are great companions to your shrimp.
 Add more or less veggies, it’s all good.

 Personally we like to eat prawns and seafood on the same day, as they taste so much better fresh.
 Saying that, it’s a great leftover for lunch the next day.
 Just refrigerate overnight in an airtight container.
 Though with this one, chances are there are no leftovers even for lunch! 🙂

 For best quality, we don’t recommend freezing this one.